America’s teaching force needs better support.

 Research suggests that effective professional learning incorporates three critical components:

-Core academic content that is aligned to specific curricular materials and research-based practices.
+Core academic content is aligned to specific curricular materials and research-based practices.
 We refer to this as the “head” of professional learning.
 Without core content, teachers adopt new techniques that may be ineffective or even counterproductive and do not grow their knowledge over time.

 In practice, our work revolves around the creation of “Labs” in school systems: